JiawangBian/SC-SfMLearner-Release/Readme.md

-### Monocular depth estimation on the Yaak Dataset.
+### Monocular depth estimation on the Yaak Dataset

 #### Depth estimation technique

-The technique described in [1,2] was adapted to the Yaak dataset.
+The monocular depth estimation technique described in [1,2] was adapted to the Yaak dataset.

 References:
 1. Bian, Jiawang, Zhichao Li, Naiyan Wang, Huangying Zhan, Chunhua Shen, Ming-Ming Cheng, and Ian Reid.
 "Unsupervised scale-consistent depth and ego-motion learning from monocular video."
 Advances in neural information processing systems 32 (2019).